subramanian29/Movie-Recommendation-System/README.md

 - Search a movie and get suggestions- User can search for a movie by typing the title.
 Then they can click on it to get the suggestions
 - Get Random Suggestion: Users can get a random movie as suggestion by going to the designated page
+- Add and remove movies from your watchlist
 ## Tech Stack

 - **Frontend**: React, CSS (Bootstrap)